Tefx/PyD2M/README.md

           - ArrivalTime: int
 ```

-Then, the data is ready for managing by PyD2M!
+Now, the data is ready to be managed by PyD2M.
 First, let's import PyD2M
 and create a `DataSource` object:
 ```
 >>> from pyd2m.datasource import DataSource